 Another class of sedative-hypnotics, called benzodiazepines, can also treat insomnia.
 These medications include:

 Before prescribing a benzodiazepine, the doctor will usually first recommend a hypnotic.
-This is due to concerns about benzodiazepine dependence and the more severe associated side effects.
+This is due to concerns about benzodiazepine dependence and its more severe side effects.

 When to use sleeping pills

-Always follow the instructions for over-the-counter sleeping aids, including valerian products and antihistamines containing diphenhydramine or doxylamine.
+Always follow the instructions for OTC sleeping aids, including valerian products and antihistamines containing diphenhydramine or doxylamine.